He believed Apple’s App Store was safe. Then a fake app stole his life savings in bitcoin.

 To better secure their investments, people who own cryptocurrencies transfer their investments to “hardware wallets,” which are like USB thumb drives that store the secret and sensitive information a thief would need to steal someone’s cryptocurrency.

-Hardware wallets plug into a computer via a USB device.
+Hardware wallets plug into a computer via a USB connection.
 By typing in a PIN and sometimes an additional passphrase, the hardware wallet can be accessed and used to make transactions.
-In the absence of a hardware wallet, the information can be decrypted with a secret “seed phrase.”
+If a hardware wallet is lost or destroyed, the information can be restored with a secret “seed phrase.”
 Some people keep the seed phrase in a safe-deposit box, hoping they’ll never have to use it, or etched on durable metal that can survive a fire.
 Scammers use phishing to trick people into giving up their seed phrases.

 Trezor, based in the Czech Republic and owned by a company called Satoshi Labs, is a well-known maker of hardware wallets.
 Trezor doesn’t have a mobile app, but crypto thieves created a fake one and put it on Apple’s App Store in January and the Google Play Store in December, according to those companies, tricking some unsuspecting Trezor customers into entering their seed phrases.